Unidata/.github/CODE_OF_CONDUCT.md

-All participants are treated with respect and consideration, valuing a diversity of views and opinions Be considerate, respectful, and collaborative Communicate openly with respect for others, critiquing ideas rather than individuals and gracefully accepting criticisim Acknowledging the contributions of others
+All participants are treated with respect and consideration, valuing a diversity of views and opinions Be considerate, respectful, and collaborative Communicate openly with respect for others, critiquing ideas rather than individuals and gracefully accepting criticism Acknowledging the contributions of others
 Avoid personal attacks directed toward other participants Be mindful of your surroundings and of your fellow participants